 Ellen studied Biochemistry at SUNY Stony Brook and received her MD from SUNY Stony Brook School of Medicine.
 As a medical student, she worked in the laboratory of Gail Mandel of the Howard Hughes Medical Institute.
 Ellen did her residency in Psychiatry and fellowship in Child and Adolescent Psychiatry at Mount Sinai School of Medicine, where she worked in the laboratories of Deanna Benson and Joseph Buxbaum.
 She then completed a research fellowship in Childhood-Onset Neuropsychiatric Disorders at the Yale Child Study Center and received her PhD in Investigative Medicine from Yale University in the laboratories of Matthew State and Antonio Giraldez.
-She is currently an Assistant Professor in the Yale Child Study Center and the Yale Neurogenetics Program.
+She is currently an Associate Professor in the Yale Child Study Center and the Yale Department of Neuroscience.